edualvarado/inf633-2022-2023/index.md

 </p>

 To remove objects, you can use the default tools provided in the original terrain editor by Unity.
 For this, select the terrain and go to the `terrain > Paint trees` tab (in the inspector).
 You can then shift-click on the terrain to remove objects around your cursor.
-Note that this works outside of play mode, as opposed to the brushes you implement.
+Note that this works outside of play mode in the Scene view (**not in the Game view!**), as opposed to the brushes you implement.

 <a name="Session02Brushideas"></a>
 ### Brush ideas